 Option 1: Update references: AI/ML Model Training: comprises of “ML model training” and “ML model testing” as specified in clause 3.1 of TS 28.105.

 Option 2: Add the Note for ML model testing, e.g. AI/ML Model Inference is performed after the AI/ML model is well-trained.
 (Can be modified much better).

+Option 3: AI/ML Model Training follows the definition of the "ML model training" as specified in clause 3.1 of TS 28.105 [64].
+Note: An ML model needs to be trained, validated and tested before deployment for Model Inference.